mapwatch/mapwatch/README.md

 **Your true Harvest encounter rate is higher than Mapwatch says.**

 Mapwatch tracks all Harvest encounters where Oshabi speaks.
-This works well for most of the game's NPC encounters - unfortunately, [Oshabi is often quiet](https://github.com/mapwatch/mapwatch/issues/183).
-Mapwatch can't detect harvests where Oshabi is quiet (nor can any other client.txt-based tool).
+This works well for most of the game's NPC encounters - unfortunately, [Oshabi is often quiet, at random](https://github.com/mapwatch/mapwatch/issues/183).
+Mapwatch can't detect harvests where Oshabi happens to be quiet (nor can any other client.txt-based tool).
 Sadly, Mapwatch cannot fix this.

 Harvest maps are usually slower than other maps.
 You might be able to estimate a more accurate (but still inexact) Harvest encounter rate by combining your slower-than-average map count with Oshabi's dialogue.
 [I'd like to add something like this to Mapwatch soon.](https://github.com/mapwatch/mapwatch/issues/185)